buildbot/buildbot/master/docs/manual/configuration/properties.rst

 FlattenList
 +++++++++++

-If nested list should be flatten for some renderables, FlattenList could be used.
+If a nested list should be flattened for some renderables, FlattenList can be used.
 For example:

 .. code-block:: python